 Imagine carrying on business as usual if every file and all the data on your office computers were irretrievably lost tomorrow.
 The risk of data loss is very real.
-Hard drives fail more frequently than you think, and most business locations are susceptible to some type of natural disaster.
+Hard drives fail more frequently than you think with thousands of businesses needing to get data recovery services each year, and most business locations are susceptible to some type of natural disaster.
 An active backup system makes it possible to recover business-critical files and data.
 By “active,” we mean that you must commit yourself to regular, ongoing maintenance and checkups on whatever backup system you choose.

 Backup systems are broadly categorized as either:

 Any backup system can be used for disaster recovery, data archiving, or both, though these functions are easier to accomplish on some backup systems than on others.

 Tape-based backup requires changing tapes and verifying the status of your last backup daily.
 It provides the best combination of disaster recovery and data archiving possibilities, and it’s easily scalable by adding tapes to the rotation.
 Want a permanent year-end archive?
 Copy your files and set that year’s tapes safely aside.
 Tape drives will usually last three to five years, and the tapes themselves will need to be replaced periodically.
 Generally the most expensive type of backup system to implement, it is often the appropriate choice of medium-sized businesses.